 Prohibit child and forced marriages, without exceptions; and

 Prevent all forms of discrimination against indigenous women and girls in child custody proceedings and ensure that judicial authorities, including traditional courts, take into account domestic violence and sexual abuse of girls when deciding on child custody.

+Reduce the incidence of child marriages not only by prohibitive legislations but through long term constructive mechanisms of ensuring social security, reducing poverty, ensuring food security, providing land and forest entitlements to women, enhancing opportunities for education and preventing displacement and dispossession.

 Right to culture (articles 3, 5, 13 and 14)